raspberrypi/documentation/remote-access/ftp.md

 # FTP

 FTP (File Transfer Protocol) can be used to transfer files between a Raspberry Pi and another computer.
 Although with default program `sftp-server` of Raspbian the users with sufficient privilege can transfer files or directories, access to the filesystem of the limited users is also required oftenly.
-Follow the the steps below to set up an FTP server:
+Follow the steps below to set up an FTP server:

 ## Install Pure-FTPd